Dealt

-Dealt is a 2017 American documentary film directed by Luke Korem.
-The film is about the life and career of Richard Turner - who is renowned as one of the world's greatest card magicians, yet he is completely blind.
+Dealt is a 2017 American documentary film directed by Luke Korem, about the life and career of Richard Turner, renowned as one of the world's greatest card magicians, though he is completely blind.

 In the documentary, Richard traces his journey from his troubled childhood, when he began losing his vision, to present day as he relentlessly pursues perfection while struggling with the reality that his biggest weakness might also be his greatest strength.
 The film features extensive vérité footage of both Richard and his family as well as archive footage of Turner's many television appearances.
 The film features interviews with notable magicians including Turner, Johnny Thompson, Max Maven, Armando Lucero, and Jason England.

-Dealt debuted at the 2017 South By Southwest Film Festival in competition where it won the Audience Award for Best Documentary Feature.
+Dealt debuted at the 2017 South by Southwest Film Festival in competition where it won the Audience Award for Best Documentary Feature.
 Dealt went on to win four more audience awards and screened at festivals around the world including China and New Zealand.
 The film is distributed by IFC Films through Sundance Selects.
 In the US, the film can be viewed on Hulu, Amazon and iTunes.
 Internationally, it is available on Netflix.